tf-module/azure-user-management/README.md

-# Azure Resource Managed by Terraform
+# Terraform implements sharing Azure Resource with one subscription

 ## Usage Context